 Our curriculum is not rigid.
 We adapt the day’s activities to the unique needs and interests of each group of kids as they explore and play in a self-led way.
 Nature sends us a constant stream of lessons, and we let those lessons guide us.

 We see amazing interactions between kids in the Taproot program.
 Their excitement and curiosity are contagious.
-Their learning is authentic.
 Their experiences are memorable.
+Their learning is authentic and their growth is substantial.

 We believe that every child deserves a chance to explore and learn from nature.
 If finances are a barrier for your child’s participation in Taproot, reach out to Zac to talk about financial assistance.
 We will work with you to come up with an affordable payment option.
 We will not turn a child away if their family cannot pay the tuition.

 We are honored to receive donations that allow us to offer financial assistance for families, because we believe every child deserves to explore nature and learn its lessons.

 If you’d like to help a child attend Taproot, you can make a tax-deductible donation here.